yogmel/angular-notes/README.md

 ## Component

-Components are the basic part of Angular anatomy project.
+Components are the basic part of Angular anatomy project - they present the layout.

 Usually, each folder contains the files of this component.

 `app.component` is the main component and it contains the `app.module.ts`.